intel-analytics/ipex-llm/python/llm/example/CPU/GGUF-Models/llama2/README.md

 In the example, several arguments can be passed to satisfy your requirements:

 - `--model`: path to gguf model, it should be a file with name like `llama-2-7b-chat.Q4_0.gguf`
-- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the Llama2 model (e.g. `meta-llama/Llama-2-7b-chat-hf` and `meta-llama/Llama-2-13b-chat-hf`) to be downloaded, or the path to the huggingface checkpoint folder.
-It is default to be `'meta-llama/Llama-2-7b-chat-hf'`.
-For now, we must load tokenizer from huggingface checkpoint, so we need this.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 It is default to be `'What is AI?'`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.